 Hammertoes is a common foot deformity that causes one or more of your middle toes to freeze in a curved, hammerhead-like shape.
 Left unmanaged, hammertoes can cause pain and negatively affect your mobility.
-At his eponymous practice in the Gramercy area of Manhattan, New York City, board-certified podiatrist, Lionel G. Hausman, DPM, regularly diagnoses and treats hammertoes using safe, effective means.
+At his eponymous practice in 3rd Avenue, New York City, board-certified podiatrist, Lionel G. Hausman, DPM, regularly diagnoses and treats hammertoes using safe, effective means.
 To request your hammertoes consultation today, call the office or book an appointment online today.

 Hammertoe and mallet toe are two foot deformities that occur due to an imbalance in the muscles, tendons, or ligaments responsible for holding your toe straight.
 A hammertoe is a bend in the middle of your toe, while a mallet toe affects the toe joint nearest the nail.

 Several factors increase your risk of hammertoes, including the type of shoes you wear and the structure of your foot.
 You’re also more likely to experience a hammertoe or mallet toe if you suffer a crush injury, stub your toe, or develop a chronic condition such as rheumatoid arthritis.